gauravcodepro/gauravcodepro/work.md

 #### Please read this as these will help you understand better:
+- **I am extensively applying and submitting applications and ready to take the first selected position**.
+- I thank you for employing me and i assure you that I give my complete dedication.
 - I am applying to your position becasue i am interested in working there.
 - I am not interested in working with those, which speak to others rather than the people you are working with.
 - I am not associated with any number, colour, browser, operating system, so i dont believe in this crap.